Chapter 14 : Reunions and Weddings

 “You didn’t care about her feelings when you left,” Bill pointed out.

 “And you sent your Christmas presents back – unopened,” Ron spat.

 “What about when you visited with Minister Scrimgeour?”
-Hermione asked, her voice soft but like steel.
+Hermione asked softly but like steel.

 Everyone fell silent as they waited for Percy to explain himself concerning that episode.
 Molly had been dealing with his selfishness fine up to that point.
 To have him leave angrily after spitting out spiteful words wounded her completely anew.

 Percy could tell everyone was more than a little upset.
 He briefly shut his eyes, “I’m sorry, I was taken in by the power…” He trailed off as everyone stared at him with disbelief.
 “I shouldn’t have turned my back on my family.
 No matter what the Ministry said…” Again he trailed off as the apology fell more than a little flat.

 “Hermione, boys, leave off,” Molly spoke up, giving them a warning look.
 “Whatever he’s done in the past, he’s here now.
 We’re a family again.
 That’s all I care about.”

 Ron opened his mouth to make a reply until he looked at Hermione.
 “What?”
 He hissed under his breath.
 Her reply was lost as she leaned over and whispered into his ear, but Ron’s ears started turning pink.